Nergis Mavalvala: Career

-As a graduate student at MIT, she conducted her doctoral work under Dr. Rainer Weiss, where Mavalvala developed a prototype laser interferometer for detecting gravitational waves.
+As a graduate student at MIT, she conducted her doctoral work under Rainer Weiss, where Mavalvala developed a prototype laser interferometer for detecting gravitational waves.
 After graduate school, she worked as a postdoctoral researcher and then as a research scientist at the California Institute of Technology, starting her work with cosmic microwave background, and then eventually working on the LIGO.
 Mavalvala focuses primarily on two fields of physics: Gravitational Waves Astrophysics and quantum measurement science.
-Dr. Mavalvala joined the MIT physics faculty in 2002.
+Mavalvala joined the MIT physics faculty in 2002.
 In 2017 she was elected to the National Academy of Sciences.

 Detection of gravitational waves

-Mavalvala was among the team of scientists who, for the first time, observed ripples in the fabric of spacetime called gravitational waves.
+Mavalvala was part of the team of scientists who, for the first time, detected ripples in the fabric of spacetime known as gravitational waves.
 Mavalvala has been working on gravitational waves since 1991.
 After the announcement of the observation, she became an instant celebrity scientist in her birthplace of Pakistan.
 A statement by the Prime Minister of Pakistan Nawaz Sharif praised Mavalvala, calling her a source of inspiration for Pakistani scientists and students aspiring to become future scientists.
 He also stated that "the entire nation is proud of her valuable contribution."

 On 20 February 2016, Ambassador of Pakistan to the United States, Jalil Abbas Jilani, conveyed the Government of Pakistan's message of felicitation to Mavalvala for her outstanding achievement in the field of astrophysics.
 He also invited her to re-visit Pakistan, which she accepted.